 Truth: Relationship Between Japanese Mayonnaise and MSG

 Before we get into the Japanese mayonnaise recipe, I want to clarify a few things.
 I’m neither a supporter nor an opponent of MSG.
 While I don’t use it in my cooking, I respect that it’s a personal choice for many home cooks.
-At the end of the day, isn’t the joy of cooking about creating flavors that delight your taste buds?
+At the end of the day, isn’t the joy of cooking about creating flavors that you like?

 Today, I’m recreating the much-loved Japanese mayonnaise, specifically the iconic Kewpie mayo.
 This recipe marks a first for me – I’ve included a small amount of MSG.
 Why?
 It’s just not possible to get the real Kewpie mayo taste without it.